 I’ve lost a lot in the last twelve months.
 Our old dog Little Girl came to the end of her life this year; and I still expect to see her when I go back to Kansas City.
 People whom I once called ‘friend’ drifted away.
 Love that I once cherished faded out of existence.
 Ideas which I relished have fallen away.
 The innocence to which I still clung splintered.
 The illusions that I held have been exposed.

 But I’m still putting my best foot forward.
 I’m still walking.
 I’m still relentless.
 I still have hope.
 That has to count for something.

-It’s the eleventh day of the fifty-ninth month of My Year Without Complaining.
+It’s the twenty-first day of the fifty-ninth month of My Year Without Complaining.
 Life continues.

 Patrick Corley, December 2017, Angel’s Haven, Park Delta Bay, Isleton, CA

 Livingston Taylor and James Taylor, “Thank You Song”

 If you are able to donate to help the victims and survivors of the Camp Fire, CLICK HERE.
 Thank you.